Counselling workshops and groups

 Topics covered and what you will learn:

-Each session will cover a specific topic that is relevant for students with ADHD.
 Students will learn about how these topics relate to ADHD and discuss ways to manage these ADHD-related difficulties and draw upon ADHD-related strengths.
 The group also provides participants the opportunity to connect with other students with ADHD.

-Reviews: “See what other students are saying about this group”
+Reviews: see what other students are saying about this group

-• “Kim fostered an extremely safe and accepting environment which allowed students to share what they were comfortable with.
+“Kim fostered an extremely safe and accepting environment which allowed students to share what they were comfortable with.
 I enjoyed being able to share my experiences and hear the experiences of other students.
 Each session provided helpful tips and information for students, but also (and more importantly, in my opinion) really well explained what was happening in the ADHD brain and why we are experiencing these things - all using kind language.
 The tips are of course helpful, but understanding why without placing any additional blame on myself was the most valuable takeaway.”

-• “Neurodivergence is greater than the sum of its parts, and it was great to have a space that validated all of my neurodivergence, not just the slice that is diagnosed as ADHD.”
+“Neurodivergence is greater than the sum of its parts, and it was great to have a space that validated all of my neurodivergence, not just the slice that is diagnosed as ADHD.”

-• “Really appreciated the opportunity to meet other folks with attention difficulties, share experiences, and hear about the common issues!
+“Really appreciated the opportunity to meet other folks with attention difficulties, share experiences, and hear about the common issues!
 It really made certain things "click" for me and explained a lot of the difficulties I've been having lately.”

-• “I liked that I was able to hear about and relate to other people's experience with ADHD.
+“I liked that I was able to hear about and relate to other people's experience with ADHD.
 The information presented during the sessions also helped me to better understand my own experiences/issues and ways to deal with them, and to learn more about what ADHD is and how it affects one's everyday life.”

 Group Details:

-• Length of Group: 2 hours (120 minutes)
+- Length of Group: 2 hours (120 minutes)

-1. Managing My Attention and Focus - February 15
+September 25: Managing My Attention and Focus

-2. Organizing Myself and My Time - February 22
+October 2: Organizing Myself and My Time

-3. Managing My Distracting and Negative Thoughts - February 29
+October 9: Managing My Distracting and Negative Thoughts

-4. Improving My Self-Esteem and Social Connections - March 7
+October 16: Improving My Self-Esteem and Social Connections

-5. Understanding and Regulating My emotions - March 14
+October 23: Understanding and Regulating My Emotions

 A group for Queer students and allies in the UM student community who have experienced harm and hurt through your faith community* simply because of your identity, who you love, or who you support.